MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ## Driver Isolation Overview

-An isolated driver stores registry and file state using a relative handle to a location provided by OS API's and functionality as opposed to hardcoding global location paths.
+An isolated driver stores registry and file state using a handle to a relative location provided by OS API's as opposed to hardcoding global location paths.

-Isolated drivers interact with other drivers and their state through OS API's or interfaces exposed by the drivers and not through hardcoding paths to drivers or their state and manually modifying it through registry or file API's.
+Isolated drivers interact with other drivers and their state through OS API's or interfaces exposed by the driver.
+They do not use hardcoded paths manually modify and interact with other drivers' state.
 Additionally, all isolated drivers are run from the driver store.

 These principles enable an isolated driver to be self-contained and sandboxed which makes it more robust to multiple versions existing or running on a system simultaneously.
 Additionally, this enables the OS to move drivers to different locations based on new servicing or security features without risking driver functionality.
 Below is a diagram of the four main principles that isolated drivers use: